Wildfire and heat-related deaths in Northwest projected to increase 'across all scenarios,' national climate change assessment reports

 In 2022 alone, the United States experienced 18 weather and climate disasters with damages exceeding $1 billion.

-The world is on track for a central warming estimate of approximately 2.6 degrees Celsius (36.7 degrees Fahrenheit) by 2100.
+The world is on track for a central warming increase of approximately 2.6 degrees Celsius by 2100, the paper said.

+The goal set out by the Paris Climate Accords is to limit warming to 1.5 degrees Celsius.

+Henning said it will be “quite difficult to imagine” what devastation will occur above the “upper limit” of a 2-degree Celsius warming.

 Annual temperatures in the Northwest have increased by approximately 2 degrees Fahrenheit since 1900.
 Washington and Idaho have warmed just below that figure, while Oregon has warmed by 2.5 degrees in the same time frame.